-CALCULATING DBE PARTICIPATION.
-The Utilization Plan values represent work anticipated to be performed and paid for upon satisfactory completion.
-The Department is only able to count toward the achievement of the overall goal and the contract goal the value of payments made for the work actually performed by DBE companies.
+- 7. CALCULATING DBE PARTICIPATION.
+The Utilization Plan values represent work the bidder commits to have performed by the specified DBEs and paid for upon satisfactory completion.
+The Department is only able to count toward the achievement of the overall goal and the contract goal the value of payments made for the work actually performed by DBE firms.
 In addition, a DBE must perform a commercially useful function on the contract to be counted.
 A commercially useful function is generally performed when the DBE is responsible for the work and is carrying out its responsibilities by actually performing, managing, and supervising the work involved.
 The Department and Contractor are governed by the provisions of 49 CFR Part 26.55(c) on questions of commercially useful functions as it affects the work.
-Specific counting guidelines are provided in 49 CFR Part 26.55, the provisions of which govern over the summary contained herein.
+Specific guidelines for counting goal credit are provided in 49 CFR Part 26.55.
+In evaluating Utilization Plans for award the Department will count goal credit as set forth in Part 26 and in accordance with SBE Policy Memorandum 24-02. - 8.
+CONTRACT COMPLIANCE.
+The Contractor must utilize the specific DBEs listed to perform the work and supply the materials for which each DBE is listed in the Contractor's approved Utilization Plan, unless the Contractor obtains the Department's written consent to terminate the DBE or any portion of its work.
+The DBE Utilization Plan approved by SBE is a condition-of-award, and any deviation to that Utilization Plan, the work set forth therein to be performed by DBE firms, or the DBE firms specified to perform that work, must be approved, in writing, by the Department in accordance with federal regulatory requirements.
+Deviation from the DBE Utilization Plan condition-of-award without such written approval is a violation of the contract and may result in termination of the contract or such other remedy the Department deems appropriate.
+The following administrative procedures and remedies govern the compliance by the Contractor with the contractual obligations established by the Utilization Plan.